bvr/bvr.github.io/_posts/2010-10-22-date-parsing.md

   - test
   - Test::More
 ---
-Date parsing is always problematic.
-For most of my work I prefer canonical YYYY-MM-DD or YYMMDD format that is great for sorting and easy to parse.
-But data comes from various sources.
-Recently I got data with all dates in US format: **Wed, Sep 17 2003**.

 Here is very simple perl class that implement the parsing.
 Initially I looked on [DateTime::Format::Natural][dfn] and some others, but I haven't found any